Emad-H/Physical-Verification-using-SKY130/README.md

 ### Data Formats and GDSII

 For some form of standardisation to describe integrated circuits, a standard file format is needed.
-These forats must describe both data (rectangles, subcells, polygons) and metadata (labels, cell boundaries and instance names, etc.) regarding IC layouts.
+These formats must describe both data (rectangles, subcells, polygons) and metadata (labels, cell boundaries and instance names, etc.) regarding IC layouts.

 Some common file formats are:
 -  Caltech Intermediate form (.cif)
 -  GDSII stream format
 -  Open Artwork System Interchange Standard (OASIS)

 The GDSII format is now the industry standard accross foundries for representing IC layouts. what distinguishes GDS from other formats are its layer:purpose pairs.
 Instead of describing each layer with a name such as DIFF for diffusion, it describes them as a pair of numbers, seperated by a colon (ex.
 65:20).
 Here, one number denotes the layer (such as diffusion, metal1, poly), while the other number denotes the purpose (such as blockage, net, drawing, label, pin, ,etc.).
-Though, layer:purpose pairs may be inconsistent accross foundries.
+Though, layer:purpose pairs may be inconsistent across foundries.
 More on the GDSII format can be found [here](https://boolean.klaasholwerda.nl/interface/bnf/gdsformat.html).

 >Note: Since most of these file formats do not describe all metadata (such as pin use/class, device types), it is very common to lose some of your metadata after writing out a full chip to gds.